davidcsterratt/KappaNEURON/README.md

 Installation & testing
 ------------------------

 1. Install NEURON v.
-7.4 with python enabled, follow the instructions in step 1 of [KappaNEURON installation from source][INSTALL]
+7.4 with python enabled using (these instructions for Ubuntu 18.04)[INSTALL-neuron]

 2. Run `pip install KappaNEURON`